 - Metroid: Samus can gain X-ray vision as a powerup to let her see through false floors.
 In the Prime subseries she can also use this to find enemy weakpoints and track invisible enemies.
 Prime 3 lets you kill many tough enemies in a single blow if you find their weakpoint!

 - Done a bit better in the video game Goldeneye Rogue Agent with M.R.I.
-(Magnetic Resonance Imaging: http://en.wikipedia.org/wiki/MRI ); this vision mode allows you to see the silhouettes of enemy (and allied) soldiers through walls in a vaguely transparent white, but no more detail than that.
+(Magnetic Resonance Imaging.
+This vision mode allows you to see the silhouettes of enemy (and allied) soldiers through walls in a vaguely transparent white, but no more detail than that.
 It still doesn't work like it should, though...

-- The video game 007 Nightfire has a blue tinted heat vision vision mode that gives enemy's silhouettes in misty red past obstacles.
+- The video game NightFire has a blue tinted heat vision vision mode that gives enemy's silhouettes in misty red past obstacles.
 It works through solid stone walls and functions in ways typical of "x-ray" vision though.

-- Deus Ex and sequel has a vision augmentation that allows first night vision and then the ability to see people and animals though walls as figures made of white smoke.
+- Deus Ex and its sequel has a vision augmentation that allows first night vision and then the ability to see people and animals through walls as figures made of white smoke.

-- Batman: Arkham Asylum has 'detective mode' which lets you see enemies and NPC's as skeletons some distance away and though walls.
+- Batman: Arkham Asylum has 'detective mode' which lets you see enemies and NPC's as skeletons some distance away and through walls.
 It also shows important items and breakable walls.

 - Early in Quest for Glory II, you can buy a pair of "x-ray glasses" (shaped like funny nose glasses) from the magic shop.
 Putting them on does nothing but display the message "everything looks like you're looking through a veil" and cause the magic shop owner to laugh.
 This, however, is also a vague clue to an Easter Egg: near the end of the game, a young woman has to change her clothes and steps behind a gauzy veil that's "just opaque enough to keep any would-be peepers from seeing anything fun".
 Putting the glasses on at this point turns the veil completely transparent.